 Without sufficient validation of SSL certificates in a mobile app, an attacker can substitute a legitimate SSL certificate with one under his control and thus view or manipulate sensitive information submitted by the user.
 Mobile app users who regularly connect to untrusted public wireless networks are particularly at risk, both from rogue access points and from other users of the wireless network.
 Unlike with conventional phishing attacks, browser-based blocking of malicious websites is not sufficient to defend against this type of attack.

 Netcraft has discovered SSL certificates in the wild which may have been used in MITM attacks targeting banking applications, and has also discovered an invalid certificate masquerading as *.itunes.apple.com (though iOS appears to behave correctly and rejects such a certificate).
-With billions of downloads of mobile apps — from the Apple App Store, Google Play and BlackBerry World — the attack surface is potentially huge and obviously attractive to fraudsters.
+With billions of downloads of mobile apps — from the Apple App Store and Google Play — the attack surface is potentially huge and obviously attractive to fraudsters.
 In a study conducted in late 2012, more than 17% of tested Android applications failed to fully validate SSL certificates.

 Mobile app and server testing